saikat-rog/Hack-WiFi/README.md

 ## Cracking the HandShake file using aircrack-ng (Dictionary Attack):

 Cracking that file needs some wordlists.
-Few wordlists are available in this repo and anyone from this should be downloaded.
+A word list is available in this repo and this should be downloaded.
+For more wordlists, it is recommended to visit - [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists)
 List the directory by ```ls``` to make sure both the wordlist and the Handshake file are present there.

 **Use the below command to crack the key:**

 ```aircrack-ng getpass-01.cap -w <WORDLIST-PATH>```
 Replace < WORDLIST-PATH > with the path of the wordlist downloaded.